 So now it’s time to present more useful links, teaching ideas and suggestions for ways to take action.

 You could start off a lesson by watching, listening to, or singing this song, ‘Refuge’ (music and lyrics by Howard Goodall) which reflects on what it’s like to be an outsider, and to offer help and safety.

-The heart-rending photo of the body of three-year-old Aylan Kurdi, washed up on a beach in Turkey after he had drowned, featured in many news stories around the globe.
+In 2015, the heart-rending photo of the body of three-year-old Aylan Kurdi, washed up on a beach in Turkey after he had drowned, featured in many news stories around the globe.
 It brought home the real trauma that people are having to go through in their efforts to find safety.

 One idea for a Citizenship lesson could be for students to consider what influenced the UK government to change their policy on taking in refugees from Syria.
 Was it the photo of Aylan Kurdi or campaigns on social media such as #refugeeswelcome and the petition for more support to refugees, or pressure from other European states?

 In the last year (2018), public opinion towards refugees has begun to shift, with over half of the UK population feeling that refugees deserve more support and 38% of people feeling that the government should be doing more (source: BBC News).
 This could make another interesting discussion with students; why are people beginning to change their mind, will this shift continue?